Carlie Cooper: "Spider-Island"

-During the events that lead to the "Spider-Island" storyline, Carlie confronts Peter's connection to Spider-Man, and accepts Peter's explanation of designing all of Spider-Man's technology (which was essentially the truth).
-She later gains spider-powers due to the Jackal's genetically-altered bedbugs.
+During the "Spider-Island" storyline, Carlie gains spider-powers due to the Jackal's genetically-altered bedbugs.
 However, her mutation turns her into a monstrous Man-Spider like the millions of others in New York City under Adriana Soria's control.
-She and the rest of the civilian population were eventually cured when Spider-Man uses Doctor Octopus's octo-bots to disperse the antidote.
-Carlie is then seen hiding behind a tree in Central Park, cured but naked due to her cloths having been ripped off.
+She and the rest of the civilian population are cured when Spider-Man uses Doctor Octopus's octo-bots to disperse the antidote.
 When she returns to normal, Carlie breaks up with Peter after deducing that the latter is Spider-Man, furious that she has been lied to once again.
-However, she and Peter are on a sort of truce as she requires Spider-Man's help in order to investigate the death of a gothic teen who died from falling from a great height and was ruled as a suicide.
-Carlie works the case without police approval, putting her at odds with Chief Pratchett.
-Shortly after the case is resolved, Carlie, still conflicted over her feelings for Peter, confides in Peter's best friend and ex Mary Jane despite her initial anger over MJ also knowing Peter's identity.